Skip to main content

 How to Apply

-Use the "Apply Online" link here or on the ncsas.com homepage to connect you to eServices' Registration and Payment System.
-Applicants will need to complete the application and upload the following documents in PDF format to the supplemental tab of their eServices application.
-All staff also must apply via eServices, or they will not receive credit for the activity in their records.
-For staff applicants, you will be contacted to let you know whether you have been selected.
-Applications will be accepted from 1 December through 15 January.
+All staff must apply via Registration Zone in eServices, or they will not receive credit for the activity in their records.
+For staff applicants, you will be contacted to let you know whether or not you have not been selected.
+Applications will be accepted from 1 December onward.
 To be considered for priority placement status, the completed application including supplemental documents must be submitted by 15 January.
-Applications submitted after 15 January are accepted but are marked "late" and will be considered AFTER all applications submitted before the deadline.
-Priority timelines do not apply to staff applications.
 In addition, accomplish the following:

 Cadets: